KristerSJakobsson/solnp/docs/source/introduction.rst

 -------

 GOSOLNP tries to find the global optimum for the given problem above.
-This algorithm was originally implemented in R through `RSOLNP`_.
+This algorithm was originally implemented in R through `RSOLNP`_, but has been made available in Python through the library pygosolnp.

 This is done by: